jsafrane/scratch/storage-tests.md

 As written above, iSCSI, Ceph RBD and CephFS test have `[Feature:Volumes]` tag and do not run in any existing job, because no job install Ceph or iSCSI client utilities and/or kernel modules.

 In order to run these tests, we need:
 * **Prepare a container image with mount utilities for NFS, Gluster, iSCSI, Ceph RBD and CephFS**.
 There is proof-of-concept in [jsafrane/mounter-daemonset repo](https://github.com/jsafrane/mounter-daemonset).
 It will end up in `test/images/volume-tester/mount`.
-Kubelet already has a way howto run these moun
+Kubelet already has a way howto run these mount utilities in containers instead on host, see below.

 * **Add new option `--deploy-storage-utilities` parameters to `test/e2e.go`**.
-This will cause E2E test to install a DaemonSet with the aforementioned container on all nodes.
-All nodes then can use NFS, Gluster, iSCSI, Ceph RBD and CephFS (assuming they have correct kernel modules available).
+This will cause E2E test to install a DaemonSet with the aforementioned container on all nodes in`SynchronizedBeforeSuite`.
+All nodes then can use NFS, Gluster, iSCSI, Ceph RBD and CephFSvolum (assuming they have correct kernel modules available).

 * Create a new job`
 The new job should: